 - Peel the apples.

 - Mash for a chunky applesauce.
 Or blend for a smoother sauce.
 Let cool and store.

-Can I leave the peels on?
+Can I leave the peels on the apples?

 You absolutely can!
 That said, here’s why I don’t: My kids eat very smooth applesauce at daycare and school, my homemade version never passed muster for smoothness, even when I blend it as much as possible.
 And so, I adjusted.
 When you remove the peels, yes, you do remove some fiber, but in exchange you get a much better texture.